Smartesting/gravity-data-collector/README.md

 GravityCollector.init({ selectorsOptions: { queries: ['class', 'tag'] } })
 ```

 This configuration will only use CSS classes and tags to compute the selectors.
-Alternativelly, you can also exclude some queries from the selectors.
+Alternatively, you can also exclude some queries from the selectors.
 For example, if you do not want id-based selectors, you can specify it this way:

 ```typescript
 GravityCollector.init({